-Economic Batch Quantity is the optimum size of the batch which manufacturing units must produce.
+Economic Batch Quantity is the optimum size of the batch that manufacturing units must produce.
 The size of the batch has a direct impact on the costs associated with it.
-These costs are categorised into Setting-up cost and Carrying cost.
+We can categorize these costs into Setting-up costs and Carrying costs.

-Economic Batch Quantity follows the approach of Law of Increasing Returns & Economies of Scale.
-By producing optimum quantity, units can decrease their cost of production, therefore, maximising the profit.
+Economic Batch Quantity follows the approach of the Law of Increasing Returns & Economies of Scale.

 You can use the given formula for calculating Economic Batch Quantity:

 O = Setting-up cost per batch,